ran-weii/bmirl_tf/README.md

 ## Note
 This code base uses tensorflow 1.14, which can be hard to install for new users.

-Paralle to this code base, we have also developed a [Pytorch implementation](https://github.com/rw422scarlet/btom_irl) which is more readable but has not been benchmarked.
+Parallel to this code base, we have also developed a [Pytorch implementation](https://github.com/rw422scarlet/btom_irl) which is more readable but has not been benchmarked.

 ## Citation
 ```